tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 {:.alert .alert-warning}
-Please proofread your abstract carefully as reviewers cannot edit your abstract.
+Please proofread your abstract carefully, as the Program Committee administrators cannot edit your abstract.

 * **Title\***
-    * Enter the full title of your submission (20 word limit).
+    * Enter the full title of your submission (200 character limit).
     * Do not use all upper case or use terminal punctuation (that is, do not put a period or full stop at the end of the title).
 * **Presentation type\***
-    * Choose either Oral or Poster.
+    * Choose Oral presentation (standard length), Lightning talk (5 minutes) or Poster.
     * Oral presentations can be submitted to symposia, discussions, keynotes and some workshops.
+* **Track \***
+  * There are many sessions to choose from.
+We have done an initial sort into Tracks.
+Choose one of the conference tracks you think your abstract relates to, having read all of the session descriptions.
 * **Session\***
+  * Select the session type from the choices: Lightning talk session, Symposium, Discussion session, Workshops and working meeting, Contributed Oral Session or Poster.
   * Choose the session to which you will be submitting this abstract.
 See the full [list of sessions](/conferences/2026/program/sessions-list) with all their details.
+  * If none of the sessions seem to fit your topic, submit it in a contributed session or as a (virtual) poster.
   * Sessions listed as **\(CLOSED\)** require an invitation from the session organizers to submit an abstract and have it considered for presentation during that session.
 All other sessions are open for abstract submissions.

   {:.alert .alert-info}